Wolfsblvt/SillyTavern-Pronouns/README.md

 - **Presets**
   - Quick-fill buttons: `She/Her`, `He/Him`, `They/Them`, `It/Its`.

+- **Text replacer**
+  - Accessible via Persona Management → Pronouns → Replace text with macros.
+  - Paste any prompt or text to automatically swap matching pronouns with the active persona macros.

 - **Macros** (usable anywhere macros are supported)
   - Persona macros:
     - `{{pronoun.subjective}}`